OraclesWhat is it?

 - Full Stack Development

-I was commissioned to compose and produce a performance of interactive music and projections in conjunction with the INST-INT festival for two nights of performance for an audience around 200 people each night.
+I was commissioned to compose and produce a performance of interactive music and projections in conjunction with the INST-INT festival for two nights for an audience around 200 people each night.

-I had integral support from a team of 4 wizards who crucially helped with fabrication and installation of the table, the boxes, and the running of the performances.
+I had integral support from a team of 4 colleagues who helped with crucial fabrication and installation of the table, the boxes, and the smooth flow of the performances.

 We designed and built a connected system by which the audience interactions subtly shifted the course of the live musical performance and video/lighting by leveraging an extended version of my digital performance platfom called Archer.